-Not many safe non-toxic pesticides are available for use but having a natural one is an additional bonus.
-Neem Oil fits these criteria and can be safely used on crops, leaves no dangerous residue in the soil and can effectively reduce or kill pests as well as acting as a fungicide.
+Very few safe and non-toxic pesticides are available for use.
+Having a natural one is an additional bonus.
+Neem Oil fits these criteria and can be safely used on crops, leaves no dangerous residue in the soil and can effectively reduce or kill pests whilst acting as a fungicide.
 Agrosurf NOE has been developed to act as an emulsifier so the oil can be easily added to the water before use.

-Neem Oil works from inside the plant as it is a systemic insecticide, which means that in addition to foliar spraying a solution can be poured onto the soil, or container compost and the plants will absorb it, they take it up into their tissue, and it works from the inside.
+Neem Oil works from inside the plant as it is a systemic insecticide, which means that in addition to foliar spraying, a solution can be poured onto the soil or container compost for plants to absorb it, they take it up into their tissue, and it works from the inside.

-This means it is absorbed by the plant and distributed throughout the tissue.
-Once the product is in the plant’s vascular system, insect's intake it during feeding.
+Meaning it is absorbed by the plant and distributed throughout the tissue.
+Once the product is in the plants vascular system, insects intake it during feeding.
 The compound causes insects to reduce or cease feeding, can prevent larvae from maturing, reduces or interrupts mating behaviour, and, in some cases, the oil coats the breathing holes of insects and kills them.

-It is a useful repellent for mites and is used to manage over 200 other species of chewing or sucking insects, including Aphids Mealybugs Scale Whiteflies.
+It is a suitable repellent for mites and is used to manage over 200 other species of chewing or sucking insects, including Aphids Mealybugs Scale Whiteflies.

-Neem Oil fungicide is useful against fungi, mildews and rusts when applied in a 1 percent solution.
-It is also deemed helpful for other kinds of issues such as Root rot Black spot Sooty mold.
+Neem Oil fungicide is effective against fungi, mildews and rusts when applied in a 1 percent solution.
+It is also deemed helpful for other kinds of issues, such as Root rot, Black spot and Sooty mold.

 Neem Oil is a dark liquid in its normal state and to convert the form into a sprayable liquid.
 Lankem has developed an emulsifier system that produces a free-flowing emulsion in an aqueous environment.

-This is a typical formulation and a dosage level of 5% is more than sufficient to offer good performance.
-The Neem Oil levels can be increased but the ratio of oil to emulsifier must be maintained at a 5:1 ratio.
-As this is an oil in water emulsion the Neem Oil level must always be less than the water level.
+Above is a typical formulation and a dosage level of 5% is more than sufficient to offer good performance.
+The Neem Oil levels can be increased, but the ratio of oil to emulsifier must be maintained at a 5:1 ratio.
+As this is an oil in water emulsion, the Neem Oil level must always be less than the water level.
 Going above will swap the emulsion to a water in oil and will drastically change the emulsifier performance.